-Starting in the fall of 2021, the regular music events at the Hotel Imperial will resume: jazz concerts, Imperial High Tea with harp music, and champagne brunch to the strains of jazz.
+The regular music events at the Hotel Imperial resume jazz concerts, Imperial High Tea with harp music, and champagne brunch to the strains of jazz.

 The Hotel Bristol is situated next to the Vienna State Opera.
 So it's no wonder that it has nurtured the best of relations with its famous neighbor since opening in 1892.
 Former opera directors provide the names for all of the rooms and suites with a direct view of the State Opera, such number 269 (Gustav Mahler) or 469 (Herbert von Karajan).

 Among the Bristol's illustrious guests: George Gershwin wrote on his composition "An American in Paris" at the Bristol, Catherine Deneuve filmed scenes in the bar, and Leonard Bernstein often ordered a grand piano up to his suite to prepare for appearances at the State Opera or Musikverein.

 In 1900, the Australian opera singer Nellie Melba (actually Helen Porter Armstrong) brought the ice cream creation "Peach Melba" to Vienna.
 The head chef at London's Savoy Hotel, where the soprano lived for a while, had created the peach and ice cream dessert specially for her.
 She ultimately entrusted the recipe to the Bristol's chefs.